Kernix13/vision-grid-express/README.md

 7. Open your browser to [http://localhost:8080](http://localhost:8080)

-You can now search for images, saved images to your board page, etc.
+You can now search for images, save images to your board page, etc.

 ### Getting your Unsplash API key